New Job Proverbs

 - If you do more than what you are paid to do, you will eventually be paid more for what you do.

 - Take the pillow test to assess your career satisfaction.
 When you take your head up off the pillow in the morning, are you excited about going to work?
 And when you lay your head down on the pillow at night, are you happy about what you have been able to accomplish?
-The answer will not always be Yes, but if it is consistently No, it may be time to move on.
+The answer will not always be "Yes," but if it is consistently "No," it may be time to consider making a move.
+Look internal first, external second.

 Skills for a lifetime: